 That has included everything from updating old posts to planning improvements to my email marketing strategy & a bunch of grinding boring tasks.

-Unfortunately I still have a couple weeks more grinding ahead of me but all of this will add up to a much better reader experience across the blog.
+Unfortunately, I still have a couple of weeks more grinding ahead of me but all of this will add up to a much better reader experience across the blog.